-Under Articles 105-107 of its Rules of Procedure, the CJEU may decide that some referrals should be handled by means of expedited or urgent procedures.
+Under Articles 105–114 of its rules of procedure, the CJEU may decide that some referrals should be handled by means of expedited or urgent procedures.

-Deadlines are shorter, for example to allow EU countries to submit observations in the case of expedited referrals.
+Deadlines are shorter, for example, the time allowed for Member States to submit observations in the case of expedited referrals.

 The referring court must justify the urgency, pointing out the potential risks in following the ordinary procedure.

-Requests for an expedited or urgent procedure may initially be emailed or faxed to the CJEU registry.
+Requests for an expedited or urgent procedure should be sent by means of the e-Curia application or by email.